NathanHawks/SR1eGameBot/README.md

 To self-host:

-1. Get your Discord auth token and put it in a discordauth.json file.
+1. Get your Discord auth token via the *New Application* button at http://discordapp.com/developers/applications/me and put the auth token in a ***discordauth.json*** file, in the same directory as main.js.
 2. Run GameBot locally and follow the instructions to authorize the bot as a Google app.
+By the time you're done you'll have authorized the bot to use its own private slice of your Google Drive (for storing settings like initiative and macros).
+When you paste the authorization code into the bot's console input, it will create and populate the files ***googlecredentials.json*** and ***googletoken.json,*** in the same directory as main.js.
  * If you plan on self-hosting at home or pushing files to the web via FTP, you can skip the rest of these steps and just do that.
  * If you plan on hosting via Heroku and deploying via GitHub, continue with the following steps:
 3. On your deployment server, create 3 environment variables: